 Create a Safety Net

 Hamilton and Lauher both recommend having a safety net for those times when circumstances force you to exceed your budget.
-“Have an emergency credit line that isn’t a ridiculous interest rate if you have to carry a balance,” Hamilton said, pointing out that a One online bank account offers a line of credit with a 12% interest rate, which is lower than most credit cards.
+“Have an emergency credit line that isn’t a ridiculous interest rate if you have to carry a balance,” said Hamilton.

 Lauher added, “When a person has a moat of safety, they make different choices and take different actions.
 Not only can it help to reduce your overall stress, but it can also improve your ability to relax, rest and restore.
 Many people are so used to having financial stress, they continue that cycle.”